awsdocs/amazon-s3-userguide/doc_source/replication-what-is-isnot-replicated.md

 By default Amazon S3 replicates the following:
 + Objects created after you add a replication configuration\.
 + Unencrypted objects\.
-+ Objects encrypted at rest under Amazon S3 managed keys \(SSE\-S3\) or customer master keys \(CMKs\) stored in AWS Key Management Service \(SSE\-KMS\)\.
++ Objects encrypted at rest under Amazon S3 managed keys \(SSE\-S3\) or KMS key stored in AWS Key Management Service \(SSE\-KMS\)\.

-  To replicate objects encrypted with CMKs stored in AWS KMS, you must explicitly enable the option\.
+  To replicate objects encrypted with KMS key stored in AWS KMS, you must explicitly enable the option\.
 The replicated copy of the object is encrypted using the same type of server\-side encryption that was used for the source object\.
 For more information about server\-side encryption, see [Protecting data using server\-side encryption](serv-side-encryption.md)\.
 + Object metadata from the source objects to the replicas\.
 For information about replicating metadata from the replicas to the source objects, see [Replicating metadata changes with Amazon S3 replica modification sync](replication-for-metadata-changes.md)\.
 + Only objects in the source bucket for which the bucket owner has permissions to read objects and access control lists \(ACLs\)\.